Spain Announces Final Golden Visa Deadline After the Official Closure

 Savory and Partners

 Spain is a country located in southwestern Europe.
 Its official language is Spanish, and its capital and largest city is Madrid.
-Spain has a total area of 505,990 km2 and a population of over 47 million people.
-It is known for its rich history, beautiful beaches, and diverse culture.
-Some popular tourist attractions in Spain include the Sagrada Familia in Barcelona, the Alhambra in Granada, and the Picasso Museum in Malaga.
-Spain is also known for its delicious food, wine, and flamenco dancing.
+Spain has a total area of 505,983 km2 and a population of over 49 million people.
+It is known for its fascinating history, beautiful beaches, and colourful culture.
+Some popular tourist attractions in Spain include the Sagrada Familia in Barcelona, the Alhambra in Granada, and the Prado Museum in Madrid.
+Spain is also celebrated for its delicious food, acclaimed wine, and evocative flamenco.

 Where is Spain?